Migrate from Walla in five business days

 The booking URL will change.
 Walla's branded-booking add-on lets studios host the booking page on their own domain; Junocal hosts every storefront at junocal.com/yourstudio.
 Most studios handle the transition by setting up a redirect from their old Walla-domain booking URL to the new Junocal URL — existing bookmarks still resolve.
 We run a parallel preview on a staging URL so you review the new design before going live, then coordinate the cutover.

-All of them — Walla and Junocal share the same core primitives.
-Pick-a-spot floor plan, four-mode cancellation policies, broadcast-claim waitlist, term-based courses.
+All of them — Walla and Junocal work the same way.
+Pick-a-spot floor plan, four-mode cancellation policies, a waitlist that alerts everyone when a spot opens (first to tap gets it), term-based courses.
 Favourite-spot data carries across so clients see the same default reformer on day one.
-Pick-a-spot assignments, per-service cancellation rules, and intake forms with conditional logic all migrate cleanly.
+Pick-a-spot assignments, per-service cancellation rules, and intake forms that adapt all migrate cleanly.

 What about Walla's AI-powered analytics?

 Junocal's reporting covers the operational dashboard a studio runs on day to day — revenue, attendance, retention, no-show rate, instructor utilisation, class-fill rate.
-Walla has invested in AI-flagged churn-risk scoring and retention cohort analysis recently; Junocal's roadmap focuses on shipping the rest of the operator surface first.
+Walla has invested in AI-flagged churn-risk scoring and retention cohort analysis recently; Junocal focuses on the operational reporting studios run on day to day.
 The standard reports carry across cleanly at migration; the AI-flagged signals don't.

 What about Walla's customer-facing polish?

 Walla has had a decade to iterate on the customer-facing experience, and that depth shows in places like the per-class detail page and the membership-pause flow.
 Junocal ships the same core surfaces with a tighter, more current visual system — six themes, your brand throughout, no “Powered by Junocal” anywhere clients can see.
-The migration is straightforward and most studios feel the upgrade in cost and contract terms within the first month; the visual choices we've made are deliberate and shipped, not a deficit to apologise for.
+The migration is straightforward and most studios feel the upgrade in cost and contract terms within the first month.

 Will my contract terms allow it?